Prince Edward Viaduct: Luminous Veil

 The barrier was called the Luminous Veil.
-Designed by architect Dereck Revington and engineers at Halcrow Yolles and completed in 2003, the Luminous Veil consists of over 9,000 steel rods, 12.7 cm apart and 5 m high, stretched to cantilevered girders.
+Designed by architect Dereck Revington and engineers at Halcrow Yolles, and completed in 2003, the Luminous Veil consists of over 9,000 steel rods, 12.7 cm apart and 5 m high, stretched to cantilevered girders.
 The tensile structure was difficult to analyze and required several tests at the University of Toronto.
 Initially, cost prohibited the planned lighting to be installed on the top horizontal member.
 The lighting installation was completed in July 2015.
-The Luminous Veil received in 1999 a Canadian Architect Award of Excellence.
+The Luminous Veil was the recipient of a 1999 Canadian Architect Award of Excellence.

 A 2010 study found that though the barrier prevented suicide attempts from the viaduct, overall rates of suicide by jumping for the City of Toronto have not changed since its construction.
 However, a 2017 study with the same lead author found that "over the long term, suicide-by-jumping declined in Toronto after the barrier with no associated increase in suicide by other means".
-Writer Joe Fiorito wrote about the Luminous Veil in his contribution to the 2013 Canadian anthology The Stories That Are Great Within Us edited by Barry Callaghan in which he noted "We jump elsewhere now."
+Writer Joe Fiorito wrote about the Luminous Veil in his contribution to the 2013 Canadian anthology "The Stories That Are Great Within Us", edited by Barry Callaghan in which he noted "We jump elsewhere now."

 Popular culture

 The bridge was shut down for three days to allow the filming of Resident Evil: Apocalypse (2004), where in the film it represented the only way out of Raccoon City.

-The Luminous Veil is referenced in the Barenaked Ladies song "War on Drugs".
+The Luminous Veil is referenced in the Barenaked Ladies song "War on Drugs", and in the Great Lake Swimmers song "The Great Exhale".

-The 1987 novel In the Skin of a Lion by Canadian–Sri Lankan writer Michael Ondaatje fictionalizes the lives of immigrants who played a large role in building the city of Toronto in the early 1900s, including prominently the Prince Edward Viaduct.
+The 1987 novel In the Skin of a Lion, by Canadian–Sri Lankan writer Michael Ondaatje, fictionalizes the lives of immigrants who played a large role in building the city of Toronto in the early 1900s, including prominently the Prince Edward Viaduct.